Aviah/one-click-django-docs/deployment.md

 *Note: If you find yourself uploading resources frequently, you can add a fabric command to upload and deploy.
 Edit the fabfile in your home directory.*

-*Note: If you want to save images in the repository, and upload them with git, see the project refernce [Static Files:Images](project_ref.md#staic-files-images-or-other-media)*
+*Note: If you want to save images in the repository, and upload them with git, see the project refernce [Static Files: Images](project_ref.md#staic-files-images-or-other-media)*

 ## Deployment of Database Schema Changes